Partials & Dentures in St. Cloud, MN

-In addition to allowing you to speak and eat as normal again, dentures also prevent the remaining teeth (when there are any) from moving along the gumline.
+In addition to allowing you to speak and eat as normal again, permanent dentures near me also prevent the remaining teeth (when there are any) from moving along the gumline.
 If this happens, the bite could be altered along with the facial structure.

 How are Partials and Dentures Made?

 Two types of dentures can be used: conventional and immediate.
 As the name suggests, immediate dentures are made ahead of time and are ready to wear immediately after the teeth have been removed.
 These are usually temporary, however, as the fit will not be exactly right.

 On the other hand, conventional dentures in St. Cloud, whether complete or partial, are made using detailed measurements and impressions taken of the patient’s mouth.
-It will take a few appointments with our professional Sartell dentist at Smile City Dental to ensure that you have a comfortable and secure fit with the dentures.
+It will take a few appointments with our professional dentist at Smile City Dental to ensure that you have a comfortable and secure fit with the dentures.
 Our dentist St. Cloud, MN will make adjustments to your dentures or partials as needed to give you a smile that looks and feels natural.